strapi/documentation/docs/developer-docs/latest/development/backend-customization/routes.md

 :::

-### Custom Routers
+### Creating custom routers

-For custom routers you will need to generate another router file that doesn't use the `createCoreRouter` factory this router file consists of an array of objects, each object being a route with the following parameters:
+Creating custom routers consists in creating a file that exports an array of objects, each object being a route with the following parameters:

 | Parameter                  | Description                                                                      | Type     |
 | -------------------------- | -------------------------------------------------------------------------------- | -------- |